Destinations: NinjaTrader vs Tradovate

 Not supported (rejected)

-These fields are tied so tightly to NinjaTrader that sending them with destination=tradovate is rejected with a clear error, rather than quietly doing nothing.
+Sending these with destination=tradovate is rejected with a clear error, rather than quietly doing nothing.
+Most are tied to NinjaTrader concepts; custom_tag is refused by Tradovate itself.

 What only Tradovate can do

-• Server-side OSO brackets.
-A place with take_profit and stop_loss becomes a single broker-side bracket order.
-The target and stop are linked as an OCO and live on Tradovate's servers, so they survive a disconnect.
+placewithtake_profitandstop_lossbecomes a single broker-side bracket order.
+The target and stop are linked as an OCO and live on Tradovate's servers, so they survive a disconnect. - Broker-side limit-order timeouts.

-• Iceberg orders. max_show sets the displayed quantity below the true order size.
+max_showsets the displayed quantity below the true order size. - GTD orders.

 What only NinjaTrader can do

-• Strategy synchronization and Signal Share sync (sync_strategy, market_position, out_of_sync, target_quantity).
+strategy,append_atm) and template-based bracket management. - Strategy synchronization and Signal Share sync (

 Multi-account placement

 Both destinations accept a comma-separated account list and place the order on each account.
+Each account gets its own independent execution: the alert is replicated per account and every copy runs through the full pipeline (rate limit, trade windows, account switches) exactly as on NinjaTrader, and each shows as its own Alert History row.
 On Tradovate, every name must be a linked Tradovate account.

 key=your-secret-key;